Budget Creep: How Change Impacts Custom Software Development Cost

 It doesn’t take much evangelizing anymore to make these points a priority, but they’re all on a sliding scale.
 How accessible is accessible enough?
 How much has that changed in the last year?
 Does that require an additional team member with the requisite specialization?

-In a field littered with moving implementation targets, these performance, responsiveness, and accessibility factors have seen the most change.
+In a field littered with moving implementation targets, these three have been among the most volatile.

 GDPR and Data Security

 Like that building code discussion earlier, laws and regulations around the world create new project requirements.
-Billions of dollars have been spent on GDPR compliance efforts — when’s the last time you visited a site, no matter how niche, that didn’t have that cookie notification?
+Billions of dollars have been spent on GDPR compliance efforts.
+When’s the last time you visited a site, no matter how niche, that didn’t have that notification to accept cookies?

 As laws catch up to the whole “move fast” thing the tech industry has been chanting for a decade, it’s inevitable that more line items will pop up on every estimate.

-Process problems cascade into the future (and not in the useful CSS way).
+Process problems compound.
 It’s an expensive butterfly effect — seemingly innocuous decisions today can lead to flaming piles of money later.

 HIPAA compliance, internationalization support, event stores.
-The project roadmap may not need certain data governance bits now, but backfilling architecture in a future phase is substantially more difficult than starting with it in place.
+The project roadmap may not need certain bits of data governance now, but backfilling architecture in a future phase is substantially more difficult than starting with it in place.

 It’s a hard call, but there are foundational decisions worth making early.
 Heated floors are a tougher ask when they require ripping out and replacing perfectly good tile.